 KPL-045 is a monoclonal antibody inhibitor of the CD30/CD30L interaction, a T-cell co-stimulatory receptor involved in activated T-memory cell function.
-We are continuing our pre-clinical activities in
+We are currently evaluating the progression of KPL-045 pending preclinical data from the program in the context of our portfolio.